chas-academy/u02-redesign-unit7/README.md

 2. To pull all the changes, type in: `git pull`
 3. You should now see all the new changes and additions that everybody made in your local repo!

-### Best practice - Github pull request
+### Github pull request.
+Industry standard/Best practice

+Keep in mind that while these instructions **are** best practice/standars when working on bigger projects, they are also very tedious and might not alawys be performed.
+That being said, there is nothing stopping you from trying it out and maybe even learning something in the process 😱

+When there is a new pull request on Github, best practice is to simulate a merge, locally on your computer first.
+To do this:

+1. Swith to main branch, locally:
-- Pull main, locally: `git checkout main`
+    - `git checkout main`
-- Create RC (release candidate), todays date, locally
+2. Pull main from origin (i.e. Github):
+    - `git pull`
+3. Create branch called **rc** (short for *release candidate*) followed by todays date, locally:
+    - `git checkout -b rc-2020-10-21`
+4. Pull the < pull-request-branch > (called **feature-branch-name** in example) while you are in your new RC branch:
-- Pull [feature_branch] to RC (git pull origin < branch-name >)
+    - `git pull origin feature-branch-name`

-This simulates a merge to master, locally.
-If all is good, approve pull request (in comment, as reviews).
-Delete RC locally.
+You now have a merge of `main` and `feature-branch-name` **inside your** `rc-2020-10-21` **branch locally**.

+At this point you will also be able to see any merge conflicts.

+Once all is good, you can **approve** the pull request (on Github) by doing

+`git checkout main`

+and then delete the RC branch with

+`git branch -d rc-2020-10-21`

+(since the pull request is approved, the `feature-branch-name` branch will be deleted once it's merged into main).

+**NOTE:** As a reviewer you should not perform the acctual merge of the pull request.
+That is the job of the person making the request, your job as a reviewer is to **review** the code and either **comment** or **approve** once you are done reviewing.

 ## File structure